Ana Toepel and Deborah Fleischer, Green Impact, October 2018

 Five Steps to Buying ENERGY STAR to Reduce Energy Use

 Last month the University of California (UC) announced that it would expand its sustainability goals related to its pledge to become carbon neutral by 2025, including a reduction in its energy-use intensity (energy per square foot per year) by 2% each year through implementing further efficiency measures.
 Additionally, UC has committed to 25% of its purchases being categorized as “green spend,” which signifies purchases of products that meet certain environmental sustainability criteria.
-At this time, the new guidelines apply to appliances and office equipment.
-However, labs are also encouraged to increase green purchases to support UCSF’s goal to become carbon neutral.
+This month, UCSF’s Energy Conservation Policy was updated such that all appliances and office equipment purchased with University funds are required to be ENERGY STAR labeled unless no ENERGY STAR labeled alternative is available.

 You can do your part to help UCSF meet its goals by purchasing ENERGY STAR and EPEAT-certified equipment.
 Labs – which spend $2.5M annually on energy to run more than 1,300 ultra-low temperature (ULT) freezers – can replace old, inefficient freezers and receive a $5,000 rebate.